devhawk/blog-posts/Posts/20030610-1202-devhawk-now-supports-rss-core-profile-and-cdf/json-content.md

 I upgraded my weblog slightly today.
-Primarily, I updated my [RSS feed](rss.aspx) to support [Timothy Appnel’s](http://www.mplode.com/tima/)[RSS Core Profile Draft 2](http://www.mplode.com/tima/archives/000291.html).
+Primarily, I updated my [RSS feed](rss.aspx) to support [Timothy Appnel’s](http://www.mplode.com/tima/) [RSS Core Profile Draft 2](http://www.mplode.com/tima/archives/000291.html).
 In addition to mundane changes (pubDate becomes dc:date), I’m finally supporting xhtml:body for my content.
-Also, a la Timothy’s [sample feed](http://www.mplode.com/tima/xml/xss-extensible.xml), I’m using a default namespace to finally move all of the RSS elements into a namespace.
+Also, a la sTimothy’s [sample feed](http://www.mplode.com/tima/xml/xss-extensible.xml), I’m using a default namespace to finally move all of the RSS elements into a namespace.
 According to the profile draft, using a default namespace